comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 <p style="text-align:center; font-weight:bold;"> Devices closed for this discussion</p>

 Source code repositories (which can be used for much more than source code!) using tools such as Git and Mercurial are commonplace in software projects.
-They allow teams to create, store, manage and share their code and other documentation.
-But they are much more than tools like Google Drive, OneDrive, or DropBox -- they help to resolve **conflicts** in editing, and to create sub-projects so that you can work on part of a product without affecting the rest.
+They allow teams to create, store, manage and share their code and other documentation, but they are much more than tools like Google Drive, OneDrive, or DropBox -- they help to resolve **conflicts** in editing, and to create sub-projects so that you can work on part of a product without affecting the rest.

 [Git](https://git-scm.com/), originally created by Linus Torvalds, creator of Linux, is the most commonly-used repository tool.
 It is a distributed version control system to track versions of files.